Cedar Lake

 Rice County, MinnesotaEutrophic

 Eurasian watermilfoil has been documented at Cedar Lake, requiring shoreline management to keep dense mats from crowding native vegetation.
-The fishery includes walleye alongside the lake's other 18 documented species — a notable draw for Minnesota anglers.
+The fishery includes walleye among the lake's 18 documented species — a notable draw for Minnesota anglers.
 Public access is available — the lake is on the Minnesota PCA public-access list.
 Ice-out has been logged at Cedar Lake more than two dozen times, putting the median around Apr 4 — a useful baseline for tracking climate trends.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-10-21.
 Grade methodology: LakeGrade methodology.